aashrafh/Anees/README.md

 ## Acknowledgment

-This project is our graduation project for Bachelor of Science degree in Computer Engineering from Cairo University, in 2022.
+This is our graduation project for a Bachelor of Science degree in Computer Engineering from Cairo University, in 2022.